matej-tomik/Stock_Analysis_Tool/README.md

 DDM Analysis: This model evaluates a stock's worth based on its expected future dividend payments.
 Users input dividend yield, growth rate, and discount rate to obtain a valuation.

-Graham Number/Model: Named after Benjamin Graham, a renowned investor, this method assesses whether a stock is undervalued based on its earnings per share (EPS) and book value per share (BVPS).
+Graham Number: Named after Benjamin Graham, a renowned investor, this method assesses whether a stock is undervalued based on its earnings per share (EPS) and book value per share (BVPS).